 Along with the Loyola Youth Justice Clinic, LCCR filed a formal administrative complaint with the Louisiana Department of Education in November 2021 regarding the lack of education at the St. Martinville facility.
-In our complaint, we sought an order compelling OJJ to begin providing all necessary general and special education services to students at St. Martinville, as well as compensatory education for students who did not receive education for many months.
-We also asked OJJ to revise and strengthen its policy regarding the identification and evaluation of children who may have disabilities, an obligation known as "child find."
+In our complaint, we sought an order compelling OJJ to begin providing all necessary general and special education services to students at St. Martinville, as well as compensatory education for students who did not receive education of children who may have disabilities, an obligation known as "child find."
 And finally, we asked that OJJ be ordered to work with an independent monitor who would verify compliance with these obligations.
 After negotiations, OJJ and SSD agreed to settle the complaint and implement these necessary changes.
 Still, however, there are gaps in the provision of education at St. Martinville, and as recently as the spring of 2022, students were being placed in solitary confinement cells and denied access to the classroom or to comprehensive educational materials.
 During the 2022 legislative session, the Louisiana legislature passed a law that will sharply limit the use of solitary confinement in OJJ facilities.
 We are hopeful that this bill, in addition to our agreement with OJJ and SSD regarding St. Martinville, will result in improved education for students at the facility.